Denary / decimal (base 10)

 This is our everyday counting system.
 Here is an example, the decimal number 5126 ..

 |To the power of||103||102||101||100|

 Before decimalisation in the UK we used base 12 (imperial) derived from the seasons and the phases of the moon.

 Binary (base 2)

 Base 2 uses only 0s and 1's.
 Computers use this.
-Early computers employed simple relays (electro magnets closed and released/opened) to represent 0's and 1's.
+Early computers employed simple switches (electro magnets relays closed and released/opened) to represent 0's and 1's.
 Then came vacuum tubes followed by transistors.
 Binary is the obvious counting base for computers.

 Early computers had an 8-bit architecture.
-This means they were able to calculate one 8 digit number at a time.
-These 8 digit numbers are called BYTEs.
-Each individual digit of a BYTE is called a BIT.
-8 bit numbers can be divided into two 4 bit parts called NIBBLEs.
-Here is an example of an 8-bit byte.
-The number represented is 218:
+This means they were able to calculate one 8-digit number at a time.
+These 8-digit numbers are called Bytes.

 The biggest number an 8-bit byte can represent = 11111111 (8 ones) or 255 in decimal.